Metro A Line (Minnesota): Features

-The A Line employs several bus rapid transit features that result in service that is six to eight minutes faster than existing buses on Snelling Avenue.
+The A Line employs several features of bus rapid transit, which provides service six to eight minutes faster than the previous service on Snelling Avenue.
 Transit signal priority is installed at 19 of the 34 traffic signals on the line, which has improved reliability on the line.
-The corridor lacks bus lanes which are typical for many bus rapid transit lines.
-Metro Transit did not consider bus lanes in their project proposal to be reasonable and maintains that dedicated bus lanes would not have sped up travel times significantly due to most speed improvement being linked to other A Line design features that minimized red light and passenger delay.
-By January 2018, A Line buses had improved their on-time performance to 94% compared to prior to opening when buses had 90.7% on-time performance and spent around 24% of their time waiting at traffic signals.
-Stations are spaced at roughly 1/2 mi intervals which helps limit the time spent on accelerating and stopping the bus.
+Notably, the corridor lacks bus lanes, which are typical for many bus rapid transit lines.
+Metro Transit excluded bus lanes from the planning process.

+In January 2018, the A Line had improved its on-time performance to 94%, a significant improvement over the 90.7% rate of its predecessor local service.
+Stations are spaced at roughly 1/2 mi intervals, which helps limit the time spent on accelerating and stopping the bus.
 Previous buses in the corridor stopped at up to 80 stops, while the A Line travels further between stops and has only 20 stations located at high-traffic areas.

 Stations on the A Line have enhanced features to differentiate them from local bus stops.
-Station shelters follow a "kit-of-parts" design so they can be easily identified and used throughout Metro's bus rapid transit system.
-There are three different station sizes–small, medium, and large–and the size chosen depends on daily boardings and site context.
+Station shelters follow a standardized design, used throughout Metro's bus rapid transit system.
 Stations have lighted canopies, on-demand heating, security cameras and emergency telephones, benches, and bike parking.
 Pavement in boarding areas are treated with a darker shade of concrete to delineate them from the sidewalk.
 Ticket vending machines and Go-To card readers are located on platforms for off-board fare collection, speeding up the boarding process and reducing bus dwell time.
 Each station has a pylon marker that provides real-time bus arrival information and station identification.
 Illuminated signage at the top of the station blinks when a bus arriving.
 Curbs at stations have tactile warning strips and are raised 9 in from the road surface, facilitating near-level boarding to speed up and make boarding easier.
-To increase travel speed and reduce delay related to pulling in and out of traffic while stopping, stations are located far-side of intersections and curbs are extended out to the travel lane where buses stop to board passengers.
+Many stations feature bus bulbs, which allow buses to avoid pulling out of the travel lane.